-- Council acknowledges the principle behind separate planning, reporting and financial management ensuring that money collected for the delivery of water services is spent on water.
-However, the framework could be said to be another example of prescriptions within the Bill more weighted towards some models over others. - 27 Council further questions how the Government can be assured that new water organisations have been transferred sufficient requirements as compared to existing territorial authorities operating in the established local government framework.
-An example of this is that the Bill does not require a water organisation (or its shareholders) to consult communities or consumers on a draft water services strategy, yet a territorial authority that is a water service provider must consult the community using the special consultative procedure under the LGA.
+- 25 Council acknowledges the principle behind separate planning, reporting and financial management ensuring that money collected for the delivery of water services is spent on water.
+However, the framework could be said to be another example of prescriptions within the Bill more weighted towards some models over others. - Council further questions how the Government can be assured that new water organisations have been transferred sufficient requirements compared to existing territorial authorities operating in the established local government framework? - Council also repeats Taituarā's intended submission point, that shareholders of a water organisation should be able to request an audit of a Water Services Strategy in addition to the Secretary for Local Government and the Commerce Commission at clause 199 of the Bill.

-- Council also repeats Taituarā's intended submission point, that shareholders of a water organisation should be able to request an audit of a Water Services Strategy in addition to the Secretary for Local Government and the Commerce Commission at clause 199 of the Bill. - 29 Council Recommendation:
+28 Council Recommendation: